 Components of Flask

 In 2004 Armin Ronacher created Flask as a Python framework under the Pocoo project.
-The Flask project started as an April fool joke but end up with a serious application.
-Under the same Pocoo projects two dependencies were also created as a base for the Flask.
+The Flask project started as an April fool joke but ended up with a serious application.
+Under the same Pocoo projects, two dependencies were also created as a base for the Flask.

 Why use Flask

 Flask is a lightweight framework that has few dependencies which allow its developers to write flexible code.
 Flask is widely used to write RESTful APIs and small web applications.
 Due to its low learning curve, many Python developers learn Flask before any other full-stack Python web framework.
 There are many popular companies that use Flask for their back-end scripting.

 Features of Flask

 - It comes with a built-in development server.

 - It also supports a debugger to debug the code.

 - This web framework also comes with integrated unit testing.

 - It also provides secure cookies for client-side sessions.